juliend2/1mbible/README.md

 # 1MBible

 Small app to read the Bible in your browser.
 The code AND the holy scriptures fit in 1MB.
-And that's the main point of this project.

-King James Version of the Bible taken here: [https://github.com/mxw/grmr](https://raw.githubusercontent.com/mxw/grmr/master/src/finaltests/bible.txt)
+And that's the whole point of this project.

-## Dependencies:
+## Dependencies

 - [https://github.com/SheetJS/bz2/](https://github.com/SheetJS/bz2/)

-## Dev:
+## Development

 I use this as my dev server: